Biology Field Stations

 Oakville Prairie Field Station

-The southern portion of Oakville Prairie contains remnant tall-grass prairie communities, which include grasses such as little and big bluestem.
+The southern portion of Oakville Prairie contains remnant tall-grass prairie plant communities, include grasses such as little and big bluestem.

 Glacial Lake Agassiz receded from the site approximately 9,300 years ago, leaving a series of beach ridges.
 These ridges have mostly disappeared, but two of the Ojata Beach Ridges remain on the Oakville site along with eight saline seeps (another geological feature not common elsewhere).